WINTER STREET COMPOSTING FACILITY REGULATIONS

 Every six months, as required by Massachusetts Drinking Water Regulations, the Town of Norwood performs backflow device testing as a fee for service program.
 Devices are tested and a report is given to the property owner.
 Follow up tests are performed if the device failed the initial test.
 Repairs to backflow preventers are repaired by independent firsm at the owner's expense.
 Reporting and management of survey and testing reports is the responsibility of the Town of Norwood.
 Conditions of the system are reported to the Mass DEP.

-Leaf and Brush Curbside Pick-Up - Begins April 1, 2013
+Leaf and Brush Curbside Pick-Up - Last Pick-up on December 6th, 2013

 For information regarding the use of rain barrels, including local vendors please visit: